 Prior to Genstar, Mr. Margolin co-founded a software startup incubated at Lightspeed Venture Partners.
 He was also an investment banker with JPMorgan and Brown Gibbons Lang, where he began his career two decades ago.
 He earned a bachelor’s in economics from Case Western Reserve University and an MBA from Stanford.

 Independent Board Member/Advisor

 Dawn brings a wealth of strategic leadership experience, having worked extensively within the healthcare industry, holding roles such as president, COO, and global managing director for several global healthcare companies.
-Currently the CEO of ProPharma Group, Dawn was formerly president of EnvisionRxOptions, a national, full-service pharmacy benefit management company.
+Currently the Chairman of ProPharma Group, Dawn was formerly president of EnvisionRxOptions, a national, full-service pharmacy benefit management company.
 Dawn was responsible for strategy, product development, pricing, client analytics, IT, manufacturer and provider relations, marketing, and customer service operations.
 She also led all integration efforts for the acquisition of EnvisionRxOptions by Rite Aid in June 2015.